-An on-site Suboxone clinic provides outpatient treatment for opioid addiction, combining medication with group and/or individual therapy.
+Offering one of the only 45 (19.8 percent) on-site Suboxone clinics in the state, this center provides outpatient treatment for opioid addiction, combining medication with group and/or individual therapy.

 TREATMENT & ASSESSMENT

-Per its website, the Elam Mental Health Center offers detoxification, 28-day residential care, and up to eight weeks of intensive outpatient (IOP) and standard outpatient treatment options for substance abuse and co-occurring mental health conditions.
-There are also special programs geared towards adolescents, clients with dual diagnoses, and pregnant and postpartum women, all featuring individual, group, and family therapy.
+Per its website, the Elam Mental Health Center offers detoxification, 28-day residential care, and up to eight weeks of intensive outpatient program (IOP) and standard outpatient treatment options to treat substance abuse and co-occurring mental health conditions.

 The facility’s Rainbow Program, designed exclusively for expectant and new mothers struggling with addiction, offers a full range of supportive and educational services across both residential and outpatient settings.
 These may include help with food, clothing, shelter, and transportation, family and couples counseling, parenting training, family planning services, child care, mental health services, medication management, and referrals to other social services.

 Aftercare and community referrals are also available for those who complete a recovery program.